Profile image

 "He is ridiculously bright and works incredibly hard.
 He's also an absolute joy to work with, very effervescent and gets on well with clients."

-In Chambers and Partners (2023), Jude is highly ranked in administrative and public law, civil liberties and human rights, defamation and privacy, police law, protest law, and inquests and public inquiries.
+In Chambers and Partners (2024), Jude was highly ranked in administrative and public law, civil liberties and human rights, defamation and privacy, police law, protest law, and inquests and public inquiries.
 Feedback includes:

 "He is a really brilliant orator.
 He is able to take really complex cases and make them come alive."